+Don’t Ignore your Credit Scores.
 We cannot stress this enough.
-Your credit scores hold a lot of power.
-They precede your reputation when it comes to banks, landlords, some jobs and purchases like a car or a monthly cell phone contract.
-Poor credit scores can quickly cause problems in your everyday life.
-They prevent you from accessing goods and services on credit.
+They hold a lot of power, preceding your reputation with banks, landlords, some jobs and purchases like a car or a monthly cell phone contract.
+Poor credit behaviour can quickly raise barriers in your everyday life and prevent you from conveniently accessing goods and services.

 What is a Credit Score?

-Monitoring Your Credit Scores
+Monitoring Your Scores

-Building a Good Credit Score
+Building Good Credit Habits

 If your credit score has lapsed into the lower numbers, then let’s examine why.
 Our credit counsellors can help.

 If you have been unable to pay your bills on time, then let’s look at solving this.
 Your credit scores will definitely be impacted if you have bills in collection.
 We help you with concrete debt management strategies that are focused on keeping your credit scores healthy.

 A good credit score makes life easier, all around.